Bisphosphonates (Intravenous/IV)

 Most common possible side effects

-- The most common side effect is a rise in temperature, typically at the start of treatment, with flu-like symptoms such as aching muscles.
-Rarely the fever may last for one or two days.
-Giving the medicine slowly and taking regular paracetamol for 24 – 48 hours reduces the likelihood of this happening.
+• The most common side effect is a rise in temperature, typically at the start of treatment, with flu-like symptoms such as aching muscles.
+This usually decreases with subsequent doses.
+Giving the medicine slowly and taking regular paracetamol for 24-48 hours reduces the likelihood of this happening.

 Less common or rare possible side effects